LucidSigma/Daily-Coding-Problems/README.md

 All solutions are in C++.
 I am also slowly adding C# solutions.
 Some problems may have Python solutions if the question is specifically related to the language.

-I plan to add Rust and Lua solutions to the problems eventually as well.
+I plan to add solutions for other languages (such as Rust, Lua and Java) as well.